autowarefoundation/autoware.universe/simulator/learned_model/README.md

 <!-- Things to consider:
     - How does it work? -->

-Using this Python model interface a PSIM model consisting of sub-models implemented in Python can be created.
-Each sub-model has string names for all of its inputs/outputs which are used to automatically create model interconnections (see image below).
+The idea behind this package is that the model we want to use for simulation consists of multiple sub-models (e.g., steering model, drive model, vehicle kinematics, etc.).
+These sub-models are implemented in Python and can be trainable.
+Each sub-model has string names for all of its inputs/outputs, which are used to create model interconnections automatically (see image below).
+This allows us to easily switch sub-models for better customization of the simulator.

 ![pymodel_interface](./image/python_model_interface.png "PyModel interface")